physical-computation/narvie/README.md

 ---

-If you use Warp in your research, please cite it as:
+If you use `narvie` in your research, please cite it as:

 > Harry Sarson, Ryan Voo, and Phillip Stanley-Marbell.
 "Evaluating RISC-V Instructions Natively with Narvie."